TheHun89/Spring-5-Beginner-to-Guru/README.md

-Section 6 External Properties
+#### Section 6 External Properties

 * PropertySource is common in legacy code; points to properties file in classpath; use app.properties instead

-* @Value
+* Property values can be injected directly into your beans by using the @Value annotation, accessed through Spring’s Environment abstraction, or be bound to structured objects through @ConfigurationProperties.

 * you can have multiple profiles in same yaml file